Skip to content

 Introduction

-• Setup of different Kubernetes workloads for price-fetcher-service;
+• Setup of different Kubernetes workloads for the price-fetcher-service micro service

-• Setup a Kubernetes workload for MinIO server.
+• Setup a Kubernetes workload for MinIO database

 Workload basics